-1. Go to the Event Policy Manager page (Registry > Events > Event Manager).
+1. Go to the Event Policies page (Events > Event Policies).

-- 2. In the Event Policy Manager page, select the wrench icon (🎤) of the event policy you want to edit. - 3.
+- 2. In the Event Policies page, select the Actions menu ( ) of the event policy you want to edit and select Edit. - 3.
 The selected event policy is displayed in the Event Policy Editor page, where you can edit one or more properties of the event policy. - 4.
-The Event Policy Editor page contains three tabs: - Policy.
-Allows you to define basic parameters for the event.
-The fields in this tab are described in the section Defining Basic Event Parameters in the Policy tab. - Advanced.
-Allows you to define pattern-matching for the event and also define event roll-ups and suppressions.
-The fields in this tab are described in the section Defining Pattern Matching and Advanced Behavior in the Advanced Tab. - Suppressions.
-Allows you to suppress the event on selected devices.
-When you suppress an event, you are specifying that, in the future, if this event occurs again on a specific device, the event will not appear in the Event Console page or the Viewing Events page for the device.
-This tab is described in the section Defining Event Suppressions in the Suppressions tab. - 6.
+The Event Policy Editor page contains the following fields and tabs: - Policy Name.
+Edit the name for the event policy. - Enable Event Policy.
+This toggle allows you to enable and disable the event policy. - Policy Description.
+Edit the description of the event policy. - Match Logic.
+Allows you to define pattern-matching for the event.
+This tab is described in the Match Logic Tab section. - Event Message.
+Allows you to enter an event message and the severity of the event, as well as event masking.
+This tab is described in the Event Message Tab section. - Suppression.
+Allows you to suppress the event on selected devices and device groups.
+This tab is described in the Suppression Tab section. - 6.
 Click [Save] to save your changes to the event policy.